-I am 40 years young and was born in the capital of Prague, still in former totalitarian Czechoslovakia.
+I was born in the capital of Prague, still in former totalitarian Czechoslovakia.
 My parents fled with me within the first year of my life.
 After my parents’ escape I’d been growing up in Munich until the age of 12.

 The Fall of the Iron Curtain in 1989 made my parents move for new business closer to the Czech-German border in Passau.
 One year later I moved from Munich to Passau and have been here since 1991.

 In Munich I got a four-year long training in a school for translaters and interpreters (for English as first and French as second language) and afterwards I studied in Passau European Studies (majors: English and philosophical studies incl. history, law and economics) and afterwards I studied additionally Media and Communication (media theory, psychology, communication theories).

-for this job is my historical, political as well as cultural interest in my home area which is not only the Czech Republic (former Czechoslovakia) but also its neighbour countries Germany, where I have lived almost all my life and Austria, the closest neighbour to Passau in Bavaria/(most South-Eastern spot in) Germany (always “West Germany”!).
+for this job is my historical, political as well as cultural interest in my home area which is not only the Czech Republic (former Czechoslovakia) but also its neighbour countries Germany, where I have lived almost all my life and Austria, the closest neighbour to Passau in Bavaria / (most South-Eastern spot in) Germany (always “West Germany”!).

 The beautiful Bavarian Forest (German side) is part of the Bohemian Massif which stretches in a distance of approx. 126 km along all three countries: